-There are currently a wide variety of geospatial tools available, ranging from simple web viewers to complex and sophisticated analysis systems.
+A wide variety of different geospatial tools are currently available, ranging from simple web viewers to complex and sophisticated analysis systems.
 This page describes where Microsoft MapPoint fits in this landscape of geospatial applications.

 Although the boundaries are not very well defined, modern geospatial applications tend to come in one of three categories:

 - Geographic Information Systems (GIS).
-Sophisticated, complex, but very powerful analysis tools.
+Sophisticated, complex, and very powerful analysis tools.

 - Web based systems.
 These are typically viewers, and rarely have the interactive capabilities of a desktop system.

 - Smaller desktop systems.
 Lower cost and easier to use than a GIS, these tend to do a small number of things very well.

 Geographic Information Systems (GIS)

 When people think of computers and geography, they usually think of a GIS (Geographic Information System).
 A GIS is a complete system that combines cartography, statistical analysis, and computer science; and is capable of capturing, manipulating, analyzing, managing, and presenting geographical data.
 For example, a hydrologist might capture their own field observations, combine these with topography and climate data, and then predict flood risks for different areas.

 A GIS will support virtually all continuous map projections and coordinate systems in general use today, and will also contain a wide range of different analysis tools.
 It might ship with some base map data, but generally the user has to supply the map data that they wish to use.